bryansmullen/greetings-heroes/README.md

 - Safari has unexpected results for for margins/padding on character screen
 - Internet Explorer, as expected, breaks everything
 - Some inconsistent font size issues on tablet
+- Mute button only affects bg music, not sfx

 ## Deployment